raganwald-deprecated/homoiconic/2011/10/i_make_dreams_come_true.md

 [1]: http://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/

 There are some other things I'd want to tell myself.
 One of them is, I'm not in the programming business, or the adding value to the economy business.
-Those are ways I finance my real business, which is the **Making Dreams Business**.
-I make dreams come true.
+Those are ways I finance my real business, which is the **Making Dreams Come True Business**.

 Think about movies for a second.
 Sure, there are incredible documentaries.
 And moving, gritty, realistic dramas.
 But great movies often have this dream-like quality to them.
 I don't mean movies about dreaming, that's almost too much.
 But movies like [Amelie][2] have a dream-like feeling, something that connects with us in a deep way, something that takes us out of where we are and places us in the past, future, or parallel reality.
 Something that breaks the laws of physics or society.

+Such movies aren't just about what the filmmakers were dreaming, they connect with us because they're a realization of *our* dreams.
+Filmmakers make dreams come true.
+Just like me: I make dreams come true.
+And I don't just mean, I make *my* dreams come true.
+I mean, I write software that makes its users' dreams come true.

 [2]: https://en.wikipedia.org/wiki/Amélie